Head Shots:

 Glasses

 Please clean your glasses before your session.
-The camera picks up all kinds of smears and dust specks.
+The camera picks up all kinds of smears and dust specks!

 Hair